axibase/atsd-use-cases/research/analysis/treasuries-as-assets/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/17d4a3dc/#fullscreen)

-> Open any ChartLab visualization and navigate through time with the dropdown menu to observe any desired span of time.
+> Open any ChartLab visualization and navigate through time with the drop-down list to observe any desired span of time.

 Source: [Department of the Treasury](https://www.treasury.gov/resource-center/data-chart-center/tic/Pages/ticsec2.aspx)